lucas96will/lucas96will/README.md

 ### Hi there :metal:
 My name is Lucas Williams, i'm an engineering software student at the University of Buenos Aires :orange_book:

-Some of my objectives are
+Some of my objectives :man: :computer: are:
 * Develop my skills
 * Work on exciting projects
 * Make peoples life easier if possible